LadyNaggaga/training-tutorials/content/efcore/getting-started/generating-databases-and-data-models.md

 ```

 > **Note** {.note}
-> If the above command fails with the error message, `No executable found matching command "dotnet-ef"`, make sure `Microsoft.EntityFrameworkCore.Tools` has been installed for your project, as shown in the [Appendix: Installing EF Core](installing-ef-core.md) lesson.
+> If the above command fails with the error message, `No executable found matching command "dotnet-ef"`, make sure `Microsoft.EntityFrameworkCore.Tools` has been installed for your project, as shown in the [Installing EF Core](installing-ef-core.md) appendix.
 Also ensure you are running the command from the directory that contains your `project.json` file.

 Finally, we would run the [dotnet-ef-database-update](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet#dotnet-ef-database-update) command to execute the database-creation code.